tykeal/puppet-gerrit/README.md

 ### Setup Requirements

+* `puppetlabs/git` is required for the optional git installation.
+If you wish to manage git via a different module / method make sure to set
+  $manage_git to false
+* `puppetlabs/java` >= v1.2.0 is required for the optional java
+  installation.
+If you wish to use manage java via a different module / method make sure to set $manage_java to false
-* `puppetlabs/mysql` 3.0.0 is required for the optional MySQL management as well as store configs enabled.
+* `puppetlabs/mysql` 3.0.0 is required for the optional MySQL management as well as having store configs enabled.
 * `puppetlabs/firewall` 1.2.0 is required for the optional firewall
   management